OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-13.md

 ## Luke 13:26

-Then you will say, ‘We ate and drank with you, and you taught in our streets.’
+Then you will say, ‘We shared meals with you, and you taught among us.’

 ## Luke 13:27